Ershathunnisa/Video-Transcript-Summarizer-and-Translator/README.md

 The above picture is the file structure of the project.
 #Steps to run:
-open command prompt
+--open command prompt

-go to the directory
+--go to the directory

-enter "python app.py"
+--enter "python app.py"

-copy the ip adddress then paste it in browser.
+--copy the ip adddress then paste it in browser.

-Njoy the application
+--Njoy the application